gitlabhq/gitlabhq/doc/ci/yaml/README.md

 ### `needs`

-> Introduced in GitLab 12.2.
+> - Introduced in GitLab 12.2.
+> - In GitLab 12.3, maximum number of jobs in `needs` array raised from five to 50.

 The `needs:` keyword enables executing jobs out-of-order, allowing you to implement a [directed acyclic graph](../directed_acyclic_graph/index.md) in your `.gitlab-ci.yml`.